metal-gogo/pagina-suelta-first-attempt/README.md

 ### Enable EditorConfig

 EditorConfig helps maintain consistent coding styles for all developers working on the project across various editors and IDEs.
 We have this configured in our [.editorconfig](/.editorconfig) file.
 Make sure to [configure your editor or IDE][editorconfig_instructions].

-### Enable Prettier

-One of our dependencies is [Prettier][prettier].
-Prettier is an opinionated code formatter for our codebase.
-Prettier works best by enabling its format on document save.
-In order to do this in vscode you need to install this [eslint extension][eslint_vscode_extension], and configure the IDE.
-We already have this configured in the [.vscode/settings.json](/.vscode/settings.json) file.

-### Debugging

-We have configured to debug our app on Chrome.
-To do this, you need to install this [Debugger for Chrome][debbuger_for_chrome] extension on your vscode, and configure the IDE.
-We already have this configured in the [/.vscode/launch.json](/.vscode/launch.json) file.

-You can add some breakpoints by by writing `debugger` statements in any part of the code while running the debugger.

 ## Linting